I Want to Be a Surrogate. What’s Next?

 First, consider your health.
 Are you physically able to handle the pregnancy?
 This includes your mental preparedness, as well.
 After nine months of carrying a baby for another family, do you think you can give it up?
 It is normal to hesitate when you think about these things, but, be honest with yourself.

 Second, consider finances.
 Being a gestational surrogate is not a get rich quick scheme.
-As a gestational carrier, you may be entitled to compensation for carrying the child, along with payments for medical bills, lost wages and travel expenses.
-However, gestational carriers must avoid taking unlawful compensation and there are always a few gray areas.
+As a gestational carrier in Nevada, you may be paid compensation for carrying the child, along with payments for medical bills, lost wages and travel expenses.

 Third, think about the paperwork.
 Unsurprisingly, there is a lot of paperwork involved in surrogacy contracts.
 You want any issues to be addressed as soon as possible, including any contingency plans for things you may not even think of.
 You have to address the requests that the parents might have about genetic testing.
 Or, what happens if you go into preterm labor?
 There are a lot of what ifs that you want to make sure to consider.